 The signing of this MOU is not a formal undertaking.
 It implies that the signatories will strive to reach, to the best of their ability, the objectives stated in the MOU.

-On behalf of the organization I ( WHO IS I)??????? represent, I wish to sign this MOU and contribute to its further development. (your name will appear here)
+On behalf of the organization I. Ms H. H. Oord, CHAIR AND FOUNDER OF WORLDVIEW MISSIONrepresent, I wish to sign this MOU and contribute to its further development. (your name will appear here)

 Name: Ambassador Paul Lengar Date: 19th October, 2012